-The following table summarizes the public offering price, underwriting commissions and proceeds before expenses to us.
+The following table summarizes the public offering price, underwriting commissions and proceeds before expenses to us assuming both no exercise and full exercise of the underwriters' option to purchase additional common stock.

-We have agreed to pay Boustead's out-of-pocket accountable expenses, including Boustead's legal fees, up to a maximum amount of \$125,000 if this offering is completed.
+We have agreed to pay Maxim's out-of-pocket accountable expenses, including Maxim's legal fees, up to a maximum amount of \$125,000 if this offering is completed.
+We are required to pay \$25,000 to Maxim as an advance to be applied towards reasonable out-of-pocket expenses, or the Advance.
+Any portion of the Advance shall be returned back to us to the extent not actually incurred.

-We estimate that the total expenses of the offering payable by us, not including the underwriting discount, will be approximately \$1,170,000.
-We have also agreed to reimburse the underwriter for certain expenses incurred by them.
+We estimate that the total expenses of the offering payable by us, not including the underwriting discount, will be approximately \$\\$ .
+We have also agreed to reimburse the underwriter for certain expenses incurred by them